TheTyto/SS14-Advanced-Paperwork/README (Rules and Tips).md

 -The aim should be "Yes I DO have a form for that." and with the help of the Lawful Evils among you, we will construct a database where no request feels original.
 Mwahaha.

 ==THE BASICS==
+There are currently 3 types of forms:

--The proper way to use these forms is by starting with a Parent Form containing all of the important details, and then adding Child Forms for each action needed in that Parent Form. <br />
+PTF= Parent Transfer Form (They tend to be Job related PRF's) PRF= Parent Request Form (This is the form the crew should spend the most time on) CRF= Child Request Form (These are handed out along side a main Parent Form, and have minimal editing required) -The proper way to use these forms is by starting with a Parent Form containing all of the important details, and then adding Child Forms for each action needed in that Parent Form. <br />
 -The Child Forms are not designed for sandbagging anyone but Security, only to add to the physical paperwork handed someone in a folder.
 They usually only require the crews name to be put on it and the occasional "I agree" checkmark. <br />
 -Requests that need a child form but dont have an applicable Parent Form can instead use the Fasttrack form, have a new one written up using the base template, or ignore the Parent Form if you choose.